 Deep clean the room:

 Once the garage is completely empty from the items, it may be a good idea to give it a comprehensive cleaning – from top to bottom.
 Start by dusting the cabinets or any shelves that you have installed.
 If you own a blower machine, simply move it around the garage to quickly get rid of the dust, especially the ones accumulated in corners and cracks.
-Make sure to use a dust mask to protect your lungs as the dust from the blower flies everywhere and inhaling it can cause health issues.

 Next, wipe down the garage walls with a damp cloth and a mild dishwashing agent.
 Wipe any residue you see on the floor as well and don’t ignore the windows, ledges, and shelves.
 Finish up by sweeping and mopping the floor.